 Consultation and discussion

 The process of VET reform has involved extensive consultations and engagement with stakeholders.
-Summaries of consultations undertaken by the VET Reform Taskforce prior to 2016 is available.
+Summaries of consultations undertaken by the VET Reform Taskforce prior to 2016 are available.

 Minister's Media Centre

-For further information such as VET Reform media releases, speeches and interview scripts visit the media centre of the Minister for Vocational Education and Skills, Senator the Hon Scott Ryan.
+For further information such as VET Reform media releases, speeches and interview scripts visit the media centre of the Assistant Minister for Vocational Education and Skills.